 Many moviegoers left the theater with mixed reactions on July 18, 2001, after seeing Jurassic Park III.
 Truth is that the film had a very difficult time with the production and it was tough to get things moving, and those issues were felt from just about everyone on set.

 With Jurassic World: Fallen Kingdom finally arriving in the United States, let’s dive in on the bumpy production of Jurassic Park III.

 Jurassic Park III‘s troubling production began with the story.
 Initially, Michael Crichton — writer of the Jurassic Park novel and co-screenwriter of the first film — was set to work on the third film’s story but left after a few days of unproductivity.

 Crichton then let Steven Spielberg come up with a story, and Spielberg actually had a story in mind.
-His story involved Alan Grant staying on one of InGen’s island and reporting research on the living dinosaurs that now inhabit the earth.
-Director Joe Johnston described it as Alan Grant being like Robinson Crusoe but didn’t see him going back to the island.
+His story involved Alan Grant staying on one of InGen’s islands and reporting research on the living dinosaurs that now inhabit the earth.
+Director Joe Johnston described it as Alan Grant being like Robinson Crusoe, but didn’t see him going back to the island.

 Clearly, that story did not come to fruition.